 Sitting on a hillside, in the centre of Kamakura is Tsurugaoka Hachimangū Shinto Shrine.
 This is the city’s most important shrine and is almost 1,000 years old!
 Located at the end of a long approach lined with many torii (traditional Japanese gates) – enjoy the walk before touring the grounds.

 You’ll find this Shinto shrine in the most spectacular setting!
 Located on the shores of Lake Ashi and at the foot of Mount Hakone, this shrine is nestled in dense forest and identified by the bright torii gate standing in the waters of Lake Ashi.
 Visiting the Hakone Shrine is an incredibly peaceful experience.

 Visit one of Japan’s most celebrated and most picturesque temples!
-Kiyomizu translates to “pure water temple” and was named after the nearby Otowa Waterfall.
+Kiyomizu translates to “pure water temple”.
+The temple gets its name from the nearby Otowa Waterfall.
 It’s a UNESCO World Heritage Site with a history stretching back over 1,000 years.
 After exploring the beautiful temple, take a walk on the large wooden deck and admire the scenic views.

 Did you know?
 Tokyo is home to the most Michelin star restaurants in the world!

 Meeting geishas is a quintessential Japanese experience!
 Geishas are Japanese entertainment hostesses and the name translates to “person of the arts” with geisha performances ranging across art, singing and dance.
 Gion is one of Japan’s most famous geisha districts.
-The streets are lined with traditional teahouses, old wooden buildings and colourfully dressed geishas.
-Stroll the streets and see the Japanese hostesses in their bright kimonos and sandals.
+Traditional teahouses, old wooden buildings and colourfully dressed geishas fill the streets.
+Stroll through the area to see the Japanese hostesses in their bright kimonos and sandals.